publiclab/plots2/.github/PULL_REQUEST_TEMPLATE.md

 If tests do fail, click on the red `X` to learn why by reading the logs.

 Please be sure you've reviewed our contribution guidelines at https://publiclab.org/contributing-to-public-lab-software

-We have a loose schedule of reviewing and pulling in changes every Tuesday and Friday, and publishing changes on Fridays.

 Thanks!